Filing requirements

 The applicant has a period of 2 months from the date of receipt of the rejection notification to pay the corresponding official fee plus a surcharge (i.e., 50% of the unpaid official fee, R612-45 CPI, 2° and Order of April 24, 2008 on official fees for procedures collected by the INPI, Annex): if nothing is done, the rejection becomes final.

-The 1-month and 2-month deadlines benefit from reinstatement: the request must be filed within 2 months from the cessation of the impediment, but no later than 1 year from the expiration of the missed deadline (L612-16 CPI).
-The omitted acts must be completed within this period.
+The 1-month and 2-month deadlines benefit from a restitutio in integrum remedy: this remedy must be filed within 2 months from the cessation of the impediment, but without exceeding 1 year from the expiration of the missed deadline (L612-16 CPI).
+The omitted acts must be performed within this period.

 Designation of the inventor